React2github/arabicbabynames/README.md

 * Country of Origin
 * Gender

-The backend api has been created using Express and Node.Js It is being fetched via Axios library
+The backend api was created via Express & Node.Js
+It is fetched via Axios library
 The frontend is a Bootstrap webpage